thesadru/disnake/docs/ext/commands/commands.rst

 .. image:: /images/commands/variable2.png

-Do note that similar to the Python function behaviour, a user can technically pass no arguments at all:
+Do note that similar to the Python function behavior, a user can technically pass no arguments at all:

 .. image:: /images/commands/variable3.png

-Since the ``args`` variable is a :class:`py:tuple`, you can do anything you would usually do with one.
+Since the ``args`` variable is a :class:`py:tuple`, yo can do anything yo wold usually do with one.

 Keyword-Only Arguments
 ++++++++++++++++++++++++

-When you want to handle parsing of the argument yourself or do not feel like you want to wrap multi-word user input into quotes, you can ask the library to give you the rest as a single argument.
+When yo want to handle parsing of the argument yorself or do not feel like yo want to wrap multi-word user input into quotes, yo can ask the library to give yo the rest as a single argument.
 We do this by using a **keyword-only argument**, seen below:

 .. code-block:: python3